nonoo/flightradar-telegram-bot/README.md

 ## Supported commands

-- `frloc (location)` - set or show current location
+- `frloc (address)` - set or show current location (address will be resolved to coordinates using [OpenStreetMap](https://www.openstreetmap.org/)
-- `frrange (range)` - set or show current range
+- `frrange (range)` - set or show current range in kilometers
-- `frminrange (range)` - set or show current minimum range
+- `frminrange (range)` - set or show current minimum range in kilometers

-Only admins can set the location and range.
+Range filtering is done by FlightRadar and it uses a rectangle shaped boundary.
+Setting 100 for range means filtering for a 200x200km rectangle with the given location in the middle.

 ## Contributors